bryceandpeas/tumbly/README.md

 Currently does not support posts with multiple images and will ignore posts without tags.

-## Contributing
+## Contributing<a name="contributing"/>
 1. Fork it!
+2. Checkout the to do list below or any open issues.
-2. Create your feature branch: `git checkout -b my-new-feature`
+3. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+4. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request!
+6. Submit a pull request!

+## TO DO<a name="todo"/>

+- [ ] Code refactoring.
+- [ ] Prettier GUI.
+- [ ] Image viewing functionality for downloaded images.
+- [ ] Unit testing.
+- [ ] Data viewing for downloaded tags, etc.
+- [ ] Better filepaths e.g. ../databases/username.db